 Coffee Stain Removal for Washable Fabric

-Coffee stains are common on washable fabrics, such as clothing, sheets, blankets and cloth napkins.
+Coffee stains are common on washable fabrics, such as clothing, sheets, blankets, and cloth napkins.
 Haste in this circumstance, just like with blood stain removal, will ease the process dramatically.
-Coffee with added cream can easily be removed by rinsing the stain with cold water, followed by hot water and ending with a routine laundering.
+Coffee with added cream can easily be removed by rinsing the stain with cold water, followed by hot water, and ending with a routine laundering.

 Another method is to pour a moderate amount of baking soda onto the stain to absorb any moisture.
-Brush off the excess baking soda and make a solution of 1 cup white vinegar, 1 tablespoon dishwashing liquid and ½ cup water.
+Brush off the excess baking soda and make a solution of 1 cup white vinegar, 1 tablespoon dishwashing liquid, and ½ cup water.
 Dampen a sponge with the solution and apply directly to the stained area.
 Once a fair amount of the cleaner is applied to the fabric, let it sit for 15 minutes, and then launder as normal.

-Non-washable Fabric Coffee Stain Removal
+Non-Washable Fabric Stain Removal

-Non-washable fabric is considerably harder to clean, due to its fragile nature and inability to be cleaned in a typical washer and drier.
+Non-washable fabric is considerably harder to clean due to its fragile nature and inability to be cleaned in a typical washer and drier.
 With the proper chemicals, however, the stain can be removed with minimal effort.

 - Make a solution consisting of one part glycerin and one part isopropyl alcohol.

 - Pour the solution over the stain, let sit for about five minutes and then blot with clean paper towels.